lucyjcliao/lucyjcliao.github.io/_pages/about.md

 My current research interests include wireless communications and metasurface.

-I previously received my master's degree in Graduate Institute of Communication Engineering at National Taiwan University in 2021, where I was fortunate to be advised by Prof.
+I previously received my master's degree in Graduate Institute of Communication Engineering at National Taiwan University, where I was fortunate to be advised by Prof.
 [Char-Dir Chung](https://www.ee.ntu.edu.tw/profile1.php?teacher_id=901162) and worked on performance analysis of channel estimation and data decision.
-I also received my bachelor’s degree in Department of Communication Engineering at National Central University as the valedictorian of my department in 2019.
+I also received my bachelor’s degree in Department of Communication Engineering at National Central University.

 ---